codebar/tutorials/sql/lesson1/tutorial.md

 select count(*) from customers;
 ```

-This was the test function we ran after setting up the db.
+This was the test function we ran after setting up the database.
 The result is still 10.

+##Comparison queries

+Most queries written specify some kind of comparison to be made against the data in the tables.
+We'll see how quickly and easily we can use such queries to generate powerful effects.

-## Limiting data (by comparing the data to values)
+### Limiting data (by comparing data to values)

 Up to now, the limits that we've applied with our queries have not been based on the data itself.
 Applying such limits is a very useful technique, and it is easy to do.